makman568/algofun/pq/traffic/consensus_traffic.md

 ## Abstract

-This document provides a **mathematical derivation** of expected consensus message volume based on source code parameters from the Algorand go-algorand repository and the **observed stake distribution on November 21, 2025** (`algorand-consensus.csv`).
+This document provides a **mathematical derivation** of expected consensus message volume based on source code parameters from the Algorand go-algorand repository and the **observed stake distribution on November 23, 2025** (`support/algorand-consensus_2025-11-23.csv`).
 The updated analysis demonstrates that relays should expect **~390-575 core consensus messages per round** and **~720-1,045 concurrent gossip messages** once pipelined next votes are counted—still far below the theoretical committee size of 2,990-5,000.
 The derivation remains **topology-independent**, applying equally to relay networks, P2P networks, and hybrid configurations.

 **Methodology:**
 - Statistical derivation from source-code parameters combined with measured stake fractions (no heuristics)
-- Inputs: consensus parameters, the November 21, 2025 stake CSV, and agreement-layer propagation rules
+- Inputs: consensus parameters, the November 23, 2025 stake CSV, and agreement-layer propagation rules
 - Output: predicted message counts that align with instrumented telemetry from the `consensus_messages.csv` log file.

-**Mathematical Prediction with Nov-21-2025 stake distribution:**
+**Mathematical Prediction with Nov-23-2025 stake distribution:**

 **Protocol-centric count (messages "belonging" to round r):**
 - Proposals: ~12-25 messages (NumProposers=20 since v10; dedup and priority filtering keep it slightly below the 20-ticket expectation)